NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/App.rst

 This function is called when rendering a script in background mode with multiple writers.

-This is a blocking call.
+This is a blocking call only in background mode.